Laloka2000/Laloka2000/README.md

 ## Hello, my name is László Lelovics

 I would like to introduce myself in a few sentences.
 I graduated from John von Neumann University as a software developer in February 2024, and since then, I have been working as a web developer.
 Currently, I specialize primarily in frontend development and web design.
-I plan to continue my studies to earn a bachelor’s degree in Computer Science Engineering.
+I plan to continue my studies to earn a bachelor’s degree in Software Information Technology.
 Additionally, I aim to expand my portfolio with backend and mobile application development.

 In my free time, I enjoy expanding my knowledge and learning in-demand technologies through online courses, mainly from Udemy and Coursera.
 I am also interested in areas of digital marketing, such as SEO and PPC.